JakubOlszewski-bif/Python_course/README.md

 ## Podstawy języka Python

 Kurs ten zawiera skompilowane notatki dotyczące podstawowych aspektów języka Python zaczynając od błędów i wyjątków a kończąc na podstawach programowania obiektowego.
+Notatki znajdują się w pliku `Python kurs.ipynb` otwieranym przy pomocy Jupyter Notebook.

 ## Basics of Python

 This course consists of a compilation of notes touching on the basic aspects of Python language starting from errors and exceptions all the way to the basics of object-oriented programming.
+Notes are in the file named `Python course, ENG.ipynb` opend using Jupyer Notebook.